Let's legalize pot for college students that are not smart enough to be granted free speech.

 And the solution was to get women to stop farting in their cars while they're driving.

-And this caused an absolute outrage down the affiliate line, our affiliate in Chicago, WLS, never Tom Tradup was the uh the program director, the general manager.
+Our affiliate in Chicago, WLS, Tom Tradup was the program director, the general manager.

 What I was trying to do had never worked in the daytime.

-And so there was, and I knew this, there was uh a very thin line that I was on, and it didn't take much to veer off that line.
+And so there was, and I knew this, there was a very thin line that I was on, and it didn't take much to veer off that line.

 And if I gave any ammunition to people who really didn't want to carry this program, they would take it.

-That's and that's not a criticism of them.
+And that's not a criticism of them.

-It's just the lay of the land as it was back in in 1988 when the program started.
+It's just the lay of the land as it was back in 1988 when the program started.

 Television was national, but radio, no, no, no, no, would never work.